odoo-ps/ps-internal-edi/edi_base/README.rst

 Create a new type of connection
 -------------------------------

-For example if I need to connect through an API then I need to define a new type of connection and handle the communication as described by the API documentation of the external tool.
-The data model Connection provides a bunch of methods that I can redefine to take care of that.
+For example if you need to connect through an API then you need to define a new type of connection and handle the communication as described by the API documentation of the external tool.
+The data model Connection provides a bunch of methods that you can redefine to take care of that.

 Or use an existing one
 ----------------------

-If I need to exchange data through FTP or SFTP, then 2 modules edi_ftp_connection and edi_sftp_connection have already been developed.
-I just have to depend on these modules to be able to use their connections.
+If you need to exchange data through FTP or SFTP, then 2 modules edi_ftp_connection and edi_sftp_connection have already been developed. you just have to depend on these modules to be able to use their connections.

-Then all I have to configure is the details of the connection (url / login / password,...)
+Then all you have to configure is the details of the connection (url / login / password,...)
 See these modules for more information.

 About Integration